 A senior can use a complimentary scooter at many grocery stores and large chain retail stores, who make them available for shopping experiences to attract those with mobility problems.

-Many people already know someone who uses a scooter and others who would love one.
-Often scooters give seniors freedom to participate in more activities and visit more places than they feel comfortable or safe doing without a scooter.
+Scooters can give seniors freedom to participate in more activities and visit more places than they feel comfortable or safe doing otherwise.
 Inactivity and immobility can lead to more health consequences, boredom and isolation for some seniors.

 Potential Scooter Danger

-You knew it was coming…yes, there is a downside to the mobility scooters!
+You knew it was coming . . . yes, there is a downside to mobility scooters!

 Seniors don’t have to pass a test at the DMV to get a scooter and many don’t even get an extensive tutorial when the scooter is delivered.
 This leaves many questions for loved ones.

-- How do they know how to operate it?
+- Do they know how to operate it properly?

 - What safety precautions do they need to know to operate one safely and not be a danger to themselves and others?